Giovanni Z. Lopez: Undersecretary for Administration, Finance, and Procurement (2025)

-In February 2025, he was appointed Undersecretary for Administration, Finance, and Procurement by President Ferdinand Marcos Jr., under then-Secretary Vince Dizon.
+In February 2025, he was appointed Undersecretary for Administration, Finance, and Procurement by President Bongbong Marcos, under then-Secretary Vince Dizon.

 Acting Secretary of Transportation (since 2025)

 On September 1, 2025, Lopez became the acting secretary of transportation following the reassignment of Secretary Vince Dizon to the Department of Public Works and Highways.
 His oath of office was administered by President Marcos Jr.

 On September 15, 2025, Lopez issued a memorandum requiring all senior road and rail sector officials of the Department of Transportation, including those from the Land Transportation Office, Land Transportation Franchising and Regulatory Board, Light Rail Transit Authority, Philippine National Railways, and DOTr-MRT3 to use public transportation (jeepneys, buses, and trains) at least once a week starting September 17, 2025.
 The memorandum also requires the mentioned officials to accomplish a weekly report of their observations, recommendations, and plans of actions, which will be tackled during executive meetings.